HaugrNet/eds/README.md

  * New request - authenticated; simple check to verify if an Account has permissions to access the give CWS instance
  * Complete external testing with FitNesse.
- * AES GCM based encryption, CBC is slowly deprecated and instead GCM based encryption should be used.
-Currently, only 128 but AES GCM encryption is supported, 129/256 bit AES GCM encryption is pending.
+ * AES GCM based encryption, as CBC based encryption is slowly being deprecated and instead GCM based encryption should be used.
+CWS 1.1 supports 128 bit GCM AES encryption.

-As can be seen, the CWS 1.1 release is close to being completed and it is expected that it will be released in the Summer 2019.
-Focus for version 2.0 is primarily on migrating the entire code base to Java 11 and Java EE 8.
+As can be seen, CWS 1.1 release is feature complere, pending code review & pen testing to be completed.
+Release date for CWS 1.1 is estimated to happen around August 31st.
+Focus for version 2.0 is primarily on migrating the entire code base to Java 11 and Java EE 8, however CWS 1.1 is fully compatible with both Java 8 & 11.

 # Wish to join
 The overall quality of the software can only improve if more eyes look at it and